dbohdan/pago/README.md

 ## History

 pago is a heavily modified fork of [pash](https://github.com/dylanaraps/pash) (archived).
-It has been ported from POSIX shell to Tcl to Go.
-In the middle of this, it switched from [GPG](https://gnupg.org/) to age.
+It has been ported from POSIX shell to Tcl to Go and from [GPG](https://gnupg.org/) to age.

 ## Installation

-You will need Go 1.22 to install pago.
+You will need Go 1.22 or later to install pago.
 Once Go is installed on your system, run the following command:

 ```